lillian-rigling/DigLit/README.md

 # What is it?

-Digital Literacies Pop-Up Toolkit was created by Madisson Goldhawk, Erin Johnson, and Lillian Rigling.
+Digital Literacy Pop-Up Toolkit was created by Madisson Goldhawk, Erin Johnson, and Lillian Rigling.
 This toolkit allows libraries or other institutions to adopt or adapt zero-cost pop-up activities meant to provide short-form tangible information literacy instruction related to digital privacy and media literacy.

 # How'd you make it?